Peer Proofreader Register

 Would you like someone to check your written English before you submit coursework, your CV or a job/course application?

-A register of Peer Proofreaders, who are native speakers with an interest in writing, is available to assist you.
+A register of Peer Proofreaders is available to assist you.
 The Peer Proofreader Register is set up to help students connect with proofreaders who are familiar with the University of Glasgow system and who have the necessary skills to check particular texts.

 The Peer Proofreader can comment on your use of English in such aspects as vocabulary, verb tense, use of definite/indefinite article, spelling and punctuation.
 The proofreader will also advise you on whether your structure is clear to the reader (especially your introduction and conclusion).